 We collaborate with Reproductive Partners Fertility Center–San Diego to offer advanced assisted reproductive technology (ART) services, including:

 The experts at Reproductive Partners Fertility Center are strong advocates for reducing the risk of miscarriage, multiple pregnancies and health complications for mother and child.
-These include:
+These efforts include:

 - Optimizing the single embryo transfer process, which helps women avoid the risks associated with carrying multiple babies